 Kudos to Dobyns Rods, I’ve used many flipping sticks from a 1985 Lew’s Speed Stix to the modern day Shimano’s, along with many brand name and custom built rods since that 1985 Lew’s, and nothing compares to how I can feel a bass suck the water away from a bait at the end of this rod.
 The sensitivity is unmatched.
 Prefishing for tournaments, you really don’t want to hook your fish, save your bites to weigh in at the tournament.
 The sensitivity of the Dobyns DX795FLIP allows me to feel when a bass sucks the water from around the bait.
 I can honestly tell the approximate size of a bass from this.
 The larger the mouth a bass has, the more water that is displaced.
 I’ve fished with many folks that will say, “That was a strong hit”, well usually that means a smaller bass.
 A large bass will suck the bait in by moving the water towards it.
 Simply opening its mouth and flaring it’s gills will pull the bait into its mouth.
 This creates a very subtle strike that is felt more by the absence of the bait than the thump.

-I have been using Dobyns Rods for two years now, the 795 Flip during most of that.
+I have been using Dobyns Rods for several years now, the 795 Flip during most of that.
 To say I’m hard on equipment would be an understatement.
 Between rushing them in and out of the rod locker to banging rods against the trolling motor or even stepping on them; I’m amazed that they still hold up.
 Anyone that has fished with me knows I can break things.
 To the date of this article, I have only broke one Dobyns Rod, and it was totally my fault.
 A Champion Series rod.
 I called Richard at Dobyns Rods and told him what happened.
 I paid the replacement fee and got a brand new rod shipped out to me that same day.
 Customer service is very important to all anglers.
 We spend big dollars on our equipment, while we don’t except product failure it does happen, and when a company will stand behind their product it makes it worth the money we spend.
 The durability of the Dobyns Rods has the Cork Tested seal of excellent!
-Here is a link to the story of the largest bass I’ve caught to date, 12.24 pounds caught on this rod.

 Learn More about Mike Cork